max-pfeiffer/device-statistics/README.md

 If you want to rollback migrations to a certain revision, set the rollback to `true` and specify some migration revision in `db-alembic.env`.

+The quick start is just an easy way to run the set of applications locally.
+The actual deployment is done on a Kubernetes cluster.

+## Kubernetes Deployment
+The deployment is done the GitOps way using [ArgoCD](https://argoproj.github.io/cd/).
+For deploying the applications, your cluster needs to fulfill the following pre-requisites:
+* [ArgoCD](https://argoproj.github.io/cd/) installed in `argocd` namespace
+* nginx ingress controller installed in `ingress` namespace
+* a default StorageClass is configured
+* the [External Secrets Operator](https://external-secrets.io/) is installed and configured

 ## Local Development
 Setup a virtual environment and install dependencies with [Poetry](https://python-poetry.org/):